karthik-d/authenticated-todo-api-from-scratch/Task1-TodoAPI/README.md

  - `state` : An arbitraray string that will be passed back along with the token to prevent CSRF attacks
  - `redirect_uri` : The URI to redirected to with the generated token

  The reuest will redirect to a `credentials` page where the admin username and password have to entered.
-The test values are set in config.py ( username: `admin` and password: `admin` )
+The test values are set in [a relative link](config.py) ( username: `admin` and password: `admin` )

  If the credentials validate, the api-token is rendered back as JSON along with the `state` passed initially.